Mic92/python-mpd2/README.rst

 The following features were added:

 -  Python 3 support (but you need at least Python 2.6)
+-  asyncio/twisted support
--  support for the upcoming client-to-client protocol
+-  support for the client-to-client protocol
 -  support for new commands from MPD (seekcur, prio, prioid, config, searchadd, searchaddpl, listfiles, rangeid, addtagid, cleartagid, mount, umount, listmounts, listneighbors)